Manalelaidouni/manalelaidouni.github.io/_posts/2024-06-08-4Bit-Quantization-Models-QLoRa.md

 *To make sure my understanding of the 4-bits quantization with the NF4 data type (described in the above steps) is accurate, I implemented it from scratch on a small dummy input (first code snippet) and compared it to the bitsandbytes implementation (second code).
 Thankfully, the produced values are exactly equal.*

-*Note that the smallest block size used in bitsandbytes is 64 elements and since my input $$W$$ has 20 elements, bitsandbytes treats the entire tensor as a single block, so I didn't split $$W$$ into smaller blocks.*
+*Note that the smallest block size used in bitsandbytes is 64 elements and since my input $$W$$ has 20 elements, bitsandbytes will treat this tensor as a single block and no splitting will be involved, as a result I didn't implement it in below.*

 <br>